 Throughout the school, the pupils demonstrate outstanding spiritual, moral, social and cultural awareness.
 The ethos of the school, which permeates all that it does, together with the quality of relationships in its harmonious community, makes a significant contribution to pupils’ personal development.
-It is very well supported by a very clear and detailed programme of PSHE throughout the school - ISI Inspection Report, January 2011
+It is very well supported by a very clear and detailed programme of PSHE throughout the school - ISI Inspection Report, March 2017

 - The PSHCEE curriculum

 - The House System